launchdarkly/dotnet-test-helpers/README.md

 * .NET Standard 2.0: Usable in .NET Core 2+, .NET 5+, and Xamarin.
 * .NET Framework 4.5.2: Usable in .NET Framework 4.5.2 and above.

-## Contents

-The NuGet package name is `LaunchDarkly.TestHelpers`.

-The namespace `LaunchDarkly.TestHelpers.HttpTest` provides a simple abstraction for setting up embedded HTTP test servers that return programmed responses, and verifying that the expected requests have been made in tests.
-(The underlying implementation is `System.Net.HttpListener`.
-There are other HTTP mock server libraries for .NET, most of which also use `System.Net.HttpListener` either directly or indirectly, but they were generally not suitable for LaunchDarkly's testing needs due to either platform compatibility limitations or their API design.)

 ## Contributing